MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-use-arrays-to-efficiently-enumerate-items-in-a-folder.md

 ﻿---
-title: 'How to: Use Arrays to Efficiently Enumerate Items in a Folder'
+title: 'Use Arrays to Efficiently Enumerate Items in a Folder'
-TOCTitle: 'How to: Use Arrays to Efficiently Enumerate Items in a Folder' ms:assetid: 05a73225-ad0d-4d52-90b6-448d220348df ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Ff184588(v=office.15) ms:contentKeyID: 55119885
+TOCTitle: 'Use Arrays to Efficiently Enumerate Items in a Folder' ms:assetid: 05a73225-ad0d-4d52-90b6-448d220348df ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Ff184588(v=office.15) ms:contentKeyID: 55119885